15 Top-Rated Attractions & Things to Do in Spokane, WA

 Mount Spokane Ski & Snowboard Park

-Mount Spokane Ski & Snowboard park is located entirely within the boundaries of Mount Spokane State Park.
+Mount Spokane Ski & Snowboard Park is located entirely within the boundaries of Mount Spokane State Park.
 This fully automated ski resort offers world-class skiing and snowboarding within an hour of downtown Spokane.
-With 45 runs of varying difficulty and more than 1,400 skiable acres to explore, you can find new terrain all season long at the Mount Spokane Ski and Snowboard Park.
+With 45 runs of varying difficulty and more than 1,400 skiable acres to explore, you can find new terrain all season long.

 The mountain features three different lodges, including the historic Vista House on the summit.
 Each of the lodges offers the chance to dry some mittens and sip on some hot chocolate.
 Night skiing also takes place throughout the week.
 The park also offers a long tubing hill that's popular with younger winter athletes.